Thermodynamics of accelerating and supersymmetric $AdS_4$ black holes

 While we are principally interested in this regular class of black hole solutions in $D=11$, we will analyse their thermodynamics in $D=4$ and the details of the internal Sasaki-Einstein space will not be important.
 The regular $D=4$ black hole solutions, by which we mean the $D=4$ solutions which can be uplifted to give regular $D=11$ solutions, can be specified by three physical parameters, the mass, $M$, angular momentum, $J$, and electric charge $Q_e$, along with the spindle data, $n_\pm$.
-For a fixed spindle, we will show that this three-parameter family of black holes satisfies a first law which takes the standard form.
-An interesting feature is that the conformal boundary of these black hole solutions is not conformally flat and hence the holographic approach of \cite{Papadimitriou:2005ii} for deriving the first law needs to be generalized.
-Our first law involves varying the conformal class of the boundary and also involves a specific rescaling of the time coordinate, as also seen in the derivation of the first law for accelerating black holes with vanishing magnetic charge given in \cite{Anabalon:2018qfv}.
+For a fixed spindle, by varying the parameters appearing in the solution, we will show that this three-parameter family of black holes satisfies a first law which takes the standard form.
+An interesting feature is that the conformal boundary of these black hole solutions is not conformally flat.
+Our first law involves varying the conformal class of the boundary and also involves a specific rescaling of the time coordinate\footnote{It would be interesting to see how our derivation of the first law fits into the approach of \cite{Papadimitriou:2005ii}.}, as also seen in the derivation of the first law for accelerating black holes with vanishing magnetic charge given in \cite{Anabalon:2018qfv}.
 By calculating the Euclidean on-shell action we also derive a quantum statistical relation for the dual CFT at finite temperature.